AlexSunner/newsflash/README.md

 - [Google Translate](https://translate.google.se/?hl=sv) - Used as a translator
 - [Google Search Engine](https://www.google.com/) - Searching for answers
 - [Lucidchart](https://lucidchart.com/) - Creating a basic flowchart
-- [GitPod](https://gitpod.io/) - The IDE used to create the project.
+- [GitPod](https://gitpod.io/) - The IDE used to create the project
+- [PlaceIt](https://placeit.com/) - Used to create the mockup

 ## Credits

 ### Code|Star Walkthrough Project
 - Much of the HTML, CSS and Django code in this project is inspired by and adapted from the Code|Star walkthrough project, which provided valuable guidance and insights into web development best practices.
-Features such as the Navigation bar, the footer, the contact page, the post details,the comment section, signup and registation page was very much from the Code|Star project.
+Features such as the Navigation bar, the homepage, the footer, the contact page, the post details,the comment section, signup and registation page was very much from the Code|Star project.

 ### Media
 - The background image was taken from [MrWallPaper](https://mrwallpaper.com/)